gary-lgy/scheme-ts/README.md

 ## Testing

-`scheme-slang` comes with an extensive test suite.
+`scheme-ts` comes with an extensive test suite.
 To run the tests after you made your modifications, run

 ```bash
 yarn test
 ```

+## Credits

+This repository was bootstrapped with the project template provided in CS4215 Programming Language Implementation at National University of Singapore.
+The template was in turn a stripped-down version of the [Source Academy](https://github.com/source-academy/)'s [`js-slang`](https://github.com/source-academy/js-slang).